travis-ci/docs-travis-ci-com/user/languages/ruby.md

 If you don't specify a version, Travis CI will use MRI 1.9.3 as the default.

-When using Rubinius, there's currently an issue with selecting the correct version in RVM in our build environment, but only when specifying `rbx` as your version.
-As a workaround, specify `rbx` instead.

 ### Using `.ruby-version`

 If the ruby version is not specified by the `rvm` key as described above, Travis CI